Vijaykrishnan2000/Freshworks-Assignment/README.md

 7.)Appropriate error responses must always be returned to a client if it uses the data store in unexpected ways or breaches any limits

+<h3>The data store will also support the following non-functional requirements</h3>

+1.)The size of the file storing data never exceed 1GB.

+2.)More than one client process cannot be allowed to use same file as a datastore at any given time.

+3.)A client process is allowed to access the data store using multiple threads, if it desires to.
+The data store must therefore be Thread-safe.

+4.)The client will bear as little memory costs as possible to use this data store, while deriving maximum performance with respect to response time for accessing the data store.